Enjoy exceptional culinary experiences

 Portfolio Café is a full-service eatery inside the Mandle Center for Living and Learning (15 West).
 It features entrées and lighter fare—ideal for anyone taking a study break from the library across the hall.
 Students can also order through Grubhub for convenient pickup options during lunch service.

-The award-winning Jolly Roger Deli is an informal eatery located at the southern edge of campus.
-It is a favorite for its delicious artisan sandwiches, baked goods and house favorites such as organic fair trade coffee.
+The Jolly Roger is an informal eatery located at the southern edge of campus.
+It offers an assortment of options throughout the year.

 A student-run coffee shop that features affordable coffees and teas, juices, smoothies, baked goods and grab-and-go items.

 Located on the second floor of the risd:store, the Watermark[et] offers an assortment of groceries and convenience items.
 Guests can order online through the Grubhub app or shop in person for produce, snacks, beverages and more.

 Meal plans and other options

 All three RISD housing packages include a dining allotment.
 First-year students and sophomores are provided with meal credits, dining points and unlimited access to the Met Refectory.
 Students in upperclass apartments receive a base level of meal credits and dining points.